 About Brighton Digital Festival

 Over the last few years, it has been a struggle to fund a year-round, independent organisation that engages with all the different people, businesses and institutions who make up Brighton’s digital creative community.
-To overcome this Brighton Digital Festival will now become a seasonal programme hosted by Lighthouse, with the Messy Edge conference being programmed and managed by Wired Sussex.
+To overcome this, Brighton Digital Festival has become a seasonal programme hosted by Lighthouse, with the Messy Edge conference being programmed and managed by Wired Sussex.
 Both organisations have a long history of supporting BDF in all its different iterations and offer connections into both the digital business and arts-focused folk who are such a key part of our community.

 With thanks to

 All the Brighton Digital Festival supporters and audiences over the years.